IAMVANN/pset-4/README.md

 * Your code must be written in a file named `factors.js`.
 * Print factors in paired sequences (smallest, largest, second smallest, second largest, etc.).
-* Print a factor only once.
+* Print each factor only once (i.e., no duplicatin factors for perfect squares).
 * Your prompt and message must be grammatically correct and match mine **exactly**.

 ### Exercise 8